 A Chapter 7 bankruptcy will eliminate most types of unsecured debts, but what about debts that are secured by collateral?
 These secured debts aren't eliminated in a Chapter 7 bankruptcy unless you change these debts to unsecured debts.
 A good example would be your car loan.
 Your car is the collateral for your secured car loan.
 If you file Chapter 7 and you want to keep the car, you usually reaffirm the loan.
 This means you keep your car contract and keep making payments on it, just as if you had never filed bankruptcy.

 You have the ability to change your car loan into an unsecured loan.
 You do this by surrendering your car to the loan company.
 You no longer have the car and the debt for that car is eliminated just as if it had been credit card debt. not all unsecured debts can be eliminated in Chapter 7 bankruptcy.
 Some unsecured debts are nondischargeable debts.
-These debts include child support debts, some taxes (but not all), and student loans.
+These debts include child support debts, some taxes (but not all), and—in some cases—student loans.
 If you have these types of debt, a Chapter 7 bankruptcy might not be your best choice.

 Chapter 7 Bankruptcies For Senior Citizens